Preparing Apprentices for EPA: Interviews and Professional Discussions

 - Receive the email confirmation when the interview/discussion is booked, and add the date and time to their calendar.

 - Test the software that will be used.
-1st for EPA uses GoToMeeting, which can be downloaded here.
+1st for EPA uses GoToMeeting and Zoom.
 (NB for apprentices who cannot download software due to company restrictions, a web browser version is available but has limited functionality and so should only be used if necessary.)

 - Book a quiet room where they won’t be disturbed.